mrbazzan/oo_design/README.md

 # OO Design

-    Games built with OOP programming
+    Designs built with OOP programming

 Using **Object Oriented Programming** to build: